How to piss off Irish People – (as a tourist)

 3. ‘Is the Irish language just English with an accent?'

-I am shocked at how many times I have been asked this question, but for some unknown reasons, tourists struggle to comprehend that we do, in fact, have our own national language that sounds NOTHING like English.
+I am shocked at how many times I have been asked this question, but for some unknown reason, tourists struggle to comprehend that we do, in fact, have our own national language that sounds NOTHING like English.

 In fact, it doesn't even have the same number of letters in the alphabet.
 It comes from a completely different language group known as ‘Gaelic'.